ulsdevteam/pkp-clamav/README.md

 * OJS 2.4.x
 * PHP 5.3 or later
 * Clam Antivirus
+  * To run clamscan
     * You must be able to execute `clamscan --version` with output text indicating the ClamAV version
     * Your version of `clamscan -i --no-summary <filename>` must exit with 1 on virus detection
+  * To run clamd
+    * The clamd socket must be accessible by Apache

 ## Installation